meain/esa/README.md

 - Integrate with OpenAI's API to process commands.
 - Execute system commands based on the function definitions.

-## Configuration

-The configuration file is located at `~/.config/esa/config.toml`.
-You can use the provided `config-example.toml` as a template.

 ## Usage

 To use the application, run the following command in your terminal: